 Ruben is a private pilot.
 After a speaking engagement in California, he got to fly a 1933 Stearman Biplane over the Pacific.
 In between loops and barrel rolls, he chased whales along the coast.
 Ruben says that since you only live once you’d better make your life an adventure everywhere you go.

-7 – Ruben Jumped out of an Airplane
+8 – Ruben Jumped out of an Airplane

 in South Africa.

 After his presentation to a group of insurance salesmen, he jumped off a perfectly good plane and got to see South Africa in a unique way – from the top down.

-After speaking at a convention in Houston, Ruben climbed to the top of the hotel and rapelled down to a crowd of people below.
+After speaking at a convention in Houston, Ruben climbed to the top of the hotel and rappelled down to a crowd of people below.

-9 – Ruben Builds Libraries in Third-World Countries.
+10 – Ruben Builds Libraries in Third-World Countries.

 Education is the best way to help people better themselves.
 Every time you buy one of Ruben’s books, you get inspired to pursue your dreams and you help people around the world create a better life.

-10 – Ruben was Born in Argentina
+11 – Ruben was Born in Argentina

 and Raised in the US.